joram-berger/lydiff/documentation.md

 ## More options

-Some options steer the program flow:
+Some options steer the program flow.
+Each option has a long name and a short name.
+The long option names are explained in this list.
+The short variants are used for the examples.

 * `--resolution`: Resolution of the lilypond output in dpi.
+  Example: `-r 300`.
 * `--test`: Do not run the tools just print the commands that would be run.
 * `--quiet`: Do not show versions, files and executables in use.
 * `--showoutput`: Show the standard output of the tools in use.